young2j/gocopy/README.md

 # Features

 * copy slice to slice by type
 * copy map to map by type
 * copy struct to struct by field name
-* copy struct to map(support field name case and ignore zero value)
+* copy struct to map by field name
 * support append mode
+* support customized convert func by field name
-* support copy bson.ObjectId to string and vice versa
+  * bson.ObjectId to string and vice versa
-* support copy time.Time to string and vice versa
+  * time.Time to string and vice versa
+  * ...

 # Installation